forcedotcom/salesforcedx-vscode/contributing/undeclared-configurations.md

 ## Configuration Details

 - `'salesforcedx-vscode-apex.wait-init-jobs'`: This setting prevents requests from being sent to the Apex Language Server until the initialization process is complete.
+Default is true.